YasInvolved/tcpcontroller/README.md

 # tcpcontroller
 Well, this is simple app, made just for fun that enables a possibility to remote control computer using simple commands.
 You can create your own commands using a "config" file (or even multiple files) placed somewhere on the computer.
-Beside that you can also set a "password" for client to log in.
+Besides that you can also set a "password" for client to log in.

 #TODO